For health workers, the pandemic Tour de France is a big ask

 For health workers, the pandemic Tour de France is a big askNew

-NICE, France (AP) — Racing around the southern French city of Nice this weekend, Tour de France riders will speed past a hospital where health workers are traumatized by their battle against the coronavirus.
-Among them is Maude Leneveu, a caregiver who spent two months treating patients stricken and dying from COVID-19.
+NICE, France (AP) — Racing around the southern French city of Nice on Saturday, Tour de France riders sped past a hospital where health workers are traumatized by their battle against the coronavirus.
+Among them is Maude Leneveu.
+She is a caregiver who spent two months treating patients stricken and dying from COVID-19.
 She cleaned their bedpans, changed their sheets, fed them and tried to calm their fears.
-Then, she’d go home to breastfeed her baby daughter.
+Then she’d go home to breastfeed her baby daughter.
 She got a bonus of 1,500 euros for that hospital heroism.
 Riders can easily make that and more in an afternoon at the Tour.
-French health workers are divided about the race and some say it should have been canceled.